Why did you choose your current profession as a Massage Therapist?

 My career as a therapist naturally evolved.
 Upon leaving school, my intention was to become a make-up artist and to work in film and TV.
 I was creative and artistic, so at the time it seemed like a different and interesting choice.

-I began my training back in 1991, a 3 year combined Hair Dressing and Beauty Therapy course, which included the additional training of Stage and Character Make-up and Wig Making.
-However, during this time, it became clear to me that the massage element of the course and learning about the human body was what I enjoyed and had a keen interest in.
+In 1991 I began my training with a 3 - year combined hairdressing and beauty therapy course, which included the additional training of stage and character make-up and wig making.
+However, during this time I became truly inspired by the massage element of the course.
+I found the human body fascinating and was interested to learn how I could help people through massage.

 Upon completing my training, I worked as a beauty therapist at Champney’s of Tring in Hertfordshire.
 I then went on to work for them on a state of the art P&O cruise ship at the time, called the Oriana, and travelled the world.

 Over the years I have constantly been developing my skills in the art of massage.
 I still find it fascinating and I never stop learning.

 What do you enjoy the most about your work?

 My passion for massage over the years has been driven by making a positive difference to my clients' lives, physically and emotionally.
 Connecting with them and achieving the best possible outcome, through my work.

 It’s hard for me to pinpoint which area I specialise in, as my work varies depending on clients' needs.
 However, I would say that a high percentage of my work is helping people with back, neck and shoulder pain.
 I offer a lovely selection of massage therapies at the Heeler Centre:-